 A baby grand piano can weigh about 500 pounds and a full 9’concert grand can weigh as much as 1300 pounds.
 Unfortunately, along with the weight come problems of balance and inertia.
 Knowledge in knowing how to deal with these problems can make all the difference in moving a piano safely and efficiently.
 Lack of knowledge in these areas can lead to disaster and injury.

-My purpose here is to discourage you from moving your own piano due to the potential dangers you may encounter such as damage to the piano, other items near the piano such as furniture and walls, and injury to yourself.
+In general I would discourage you from moving your own piano due to the potential dangers you may encounter such as damage to the piano, other items near the piano such as furniture and walls, and injury to yourself.
+Also I have seen a lot of pianos damaged that have been moved by the owner.
 Professional piano movers make it look easy but it is more difficult than it appears.
-This information is not intended to teach you how to move a grand piano but instead to give you some knowledge of how it is done so you can hire a qualified, professional piano mover.

 While I also do not recommend you move your own upright piano it is less complicated and requires less equipment.
 A lot of the same problems of weight, balance and inertia, vertical pianos are also top-heavy especially the old, taller uprights.
 To move these they are generally moved away from the wall, one end is lifted up in the air while the other end stays on the floor and a dolly is positioned near the center of the piano underneath with the dolly flush to the backside.
 Once a dolly is in position, the piano can be rolled to its new location or outside to a truck.